anfelespitia/memorygame/README.md

 | Comments              | Comments are present and effectively explain longer code procedure when necessary. |
 | Code Quality          | Code is formatted with consistent, logical, and easy-to-read formatting as described in the [Udacity JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html). |

-## Acknowledgements

--   [jQuery](https://jquery.com), The fast, small, and feature-rich JavaScript library which saved my time.
--   [Font Awesome](https://fontawesome.com/), for the vector icons
--   [Animate.css](https://github.com/daneden/animate.css), for my project cool, fun, and cross-browser animations.
--   ES06 thanks for the template literal and for-of loop ...

 ## Contributing